Derby Pie Truffles

 Heather Baird

-I began this recipe with a bag of Fischer walnut halves and pieces.
-Toast the walnuts at 350°F for 5-7 minutes, watching constantly to prevent burning.
-Cool before chopping.
-The shortbread crumbs can be made by grinding approximately 19 shortbread cookies (one sleeve of Trefoils if you’re a Girl Scouts cookie-buyer).
+Be sure to toast those walnuts – 350°F for 5-7 minutes should do it.
+Watch constantly to prevent burning.
+The shortbread crumbs can be made by grinding approximately 19 shortbread cookies in a food processor.
+(One sleeve of Trefoils if you’re a Girl Scouts cookie-buyer.)

 Prep Time 45 minutes